What to expect from an LTR event

 LTR events aren’t races

 No one will care if you’re the fastest or the slowest because we run as a group.
 We follow the pace set by the lead guide and start and finish more-or-less together.
-There are no prizes, t-shirts, medals or goodie bags.
+There are no prizes, t-shirts or medals.
 Instead of the stress of a race, you get plenty of laughs, a well-planned route, superb scenery and a great workout for the body and the soul.

 LTR events are small and friendly